sybupt/sybupt.github.io/_pages/about.md

 # 🔥 News
-- *2025.09*: &nbsp;🎉🎉 We have lunached a special issue on “Privacy-Enhancing Technologies for Secure Data Cooperation and Circulation” in CMC-Computers, Materials & Continua which leaded by Dr. Yi SUN and Dr. Limei PENG.
+- *2025.09*: &nbsp;🎉🎉 We have lunached a special issue on “*Privacy-Enhancing Technologies for Secure Data Cooperation and Circulation*” in **CMC-Computers, Materials and Continua** which leaded by Dr. Yi SUN and Dr. Limei PENG.
-- *2025.05*: &nbsp;🎉🎉 Congratulations to Xiaohong CAI, her paper about differentially private synthetic data generation has been accepted by Information Fusion!
+- *2025.05*: &nbsp;🎉🎉 Congratulations to Xiaohong CAI, her paper about differentially private synthetic data generation has been accepted by **Information Fusion**!
-- *2025.02*: &nbsp;🎉🎉 Congratulations to Zirun ZHAO, the paper ADPF has been accepted by Computer Networks!
+- *2025.02*: &nbsp;🎉🎉 Congratulations to Zirun ZHAO, the paper ADPF has been accepted by **Computer Networks**!
-- *2024.12*: &nbsp;🎉🎉 Congratulations to Renhai DONG, the paper about combined side-channel and transient execution attack scheme on RISC-V processors has been accepted by Computers and Security!
+- *2024.12*: &nbsp;🎉🎉 Congratulations to Renhai DONG, the paper about combined side-channel and transient execution attack scheme on RISC-V processors has been accepted by **Computers and Security**!

 # 📖 Editor Service
 - **Associate Editor**, **Wireless Communications and Mobile Computing Journal**